aschoepe/ooxml/doc/ooxml-docx-dev.md

 Fundamentals and Markup Language Reference".
 The file name is something crude as C071691e.pdf.

+A web version of the same content can be found at <https://ooxml.info/>.

 Very helpful (indispensable perhaps) is also wml.xsd

 For introductional material to WordprocessingML see